castle-engine/cge-www/pack/README.txt

-  - You should run generate_versions script to update generated_versions.php (this makes version number on WWW page) generated_versions.sh (this makes version number for binary and source archives created by pack_binary and pack_pascal_src)
+  - You should run generate_versions script to update generated_versions.php (this makes version number on WWW page) generated_versions.sh (this makes version number for binary archives created by pack_binary)

 - Make sure you have the latest program sources (git pull --rebase...).
   And make sure no local modifications remain - `git status' should return empty.